BogartWilley/Game-Clipper/README.md

 ## Possible Future Features

 - Upload your own image templates to adjust the replay detection and record whatever game you prefer.
-- Sign up on your own YouTube channel using OAuth, and manage your replays from there (currently limited by the API quota).
 - Detect players names and characters to create custom thumbnails.